willbush/blog/content/blog/impermanence.md

 - tmpfs as root
 - Partition with optimal alignment
 - EXT4 for persistence <cite>[^4]</cite>
-- With and without swap <cite>[^5]</cite>
+- With or without swap <cite>[^5]</cite>

-Getting stuck in the planning stage is easy to do because of so many opportunities for decision paralysis.
+This post is going to be a walk-through of how to try out impermanence with NixOS in a VM.

+I personally try this sort of thing in a VM first.
+I did so when migrating to NixOS.
+And again, when I rewrote my config for nix [flakes](https://nixos.wiki/wiki/Flakes.).
+This time, I want to document it better, and hopefully make it easier for others to try it out too.

 I'm largely using <https://elis.nu/blog/2020/05/nixos-tmpfs-as-root/> as a guide to use `tmpfs` (i.e. RAM) as root.
 I find the simplicity of its setup appealing.
-I use a UPS with my system, so I want to give this a try before trying the ZFS / Btrfs snapshots approach.
+However, power outages create a risk of data loss.
+I use a UPS with my system, and want to give this a try before trying the ZFS / Btrfs snapshot approach.

 # Creating a custom NixOS live ISO

-It would be nice to be able copy / paste between the host and the VM.
+It's nice to be able to copy and paste between the host and the VM.
 If that's not something you care about, you can skip this section.

 Fortunately, it's easy [to create a custom live